Folks from West Las Vegas once called F Street the gateway to their community.

-He added that permanently closing F Street was not the state's idea.
+He added that permanently closing F Street was not state’s idea.

 But when city officials asked for the permanent closure, the state obliged, Magruder said.

-Las Vegas officials would not comment on the lawsuit or why city officials asked the Transportation Department to permanently close F Street, city public works spokeswoman Debbie Ackerman said.
+The city of Las Vegas would not comment on the lawsuit or why city officials asked the Transportation Department to permanently close F Street, said Las Vegas public works spokeswoman Debbie Ackerman.